kharioki/grocery-list/README.md

 ## Prisma ORM

 Prisma is an ORM that enables us to write type safe queries to our database.
+It is a server-side library that helps developers read and write data to the database in an intuitive, efficient and safe way.
+It is easy to integrate into your framework of choice => Next.js, Graphql, Apollo, nest, Express e.t.c.
+Prisma simplifies database access, saves repetitive CRUD boilerplate and increases type safety.
+Its the perfect companion for building production-grade, robust and scalable web applications.

+## Zod

+Zod is a TypeScript-first schema builder for data validation and parsing.
+It's a great tool for validating data before it gets to the database.
+It's very easy to use and it's very fast.

+## Prisma Client

+Prisma Client is an auto-generated, type-safe query builder generated based on the models and attributes of your Prisma schema.

 ____________________________________________________________